 My site aims to teach you the proper techniques but you might also like to learn about some of the best and most useful products on the market.

-There are so many products out there that it’s really difficult to chose.
+There are so many products out there that it’s really difficult to choose.
 You could spend hours reading the labels on bottles trying to work out what does what and which products work best together.
 I’ve been there and I’ve done the reading.
 I’ve stood in stores for hours at a time reading and comparing and talking to the store workers to get as much information as I can.
 I’ve watched hundreds of hours of youtube videos and read dozens of blogs.
 And this blog aims to share with you all the information I have learned.

 The products I mention are aimed at the amateur detailer who wants to work on his or her own car at home.
 But I have also seen many of these items used by professionals.